NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

    d.
 The RP tool (periodically) queries the Krill RRDP server at https://some.domain/rrdp/notification.xml and follows links contained in the response.
    e.
 The RP tool outputs, or a helper script queries, the ROAs from the RP and outputs them to standard out / the Docker logs.

-5. Terraform runs the configure Krill script which creates [ROAs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html#route-origin-authorisations) in Krill.
+5. Terraform runs the test suite.

-6. Krill publishes the ROAs.

-7. RPs detect the ROAs via RRDP, validate and serve/output them as [VRPs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html?highlight=vrp#route-announcement-validity).
+6. If the test suite creates ROAs in Krill, the RPs detect them via RRDP or Rsync, validate and serve them as [VRPs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html?highlight=vrp#route-announcement-validity) via the RTR protocol.
 In a real deployment these VRPs would be consumed by Routers connected to the RPs.
+The test suite is able to run an RTR client to consume the VRPs and compare them to the ROAs created in Krill.

 ### Post deployment

-> Terraform does these steps automatically via the configure Krill script.

-We can use the `krillc` binary installed in the `krill` container to create a CA that is a child of the embedded TA and then create ROAs in the child.
+Terraform executes the Python based end-to-end test suite.

+### Inspect

-#### Prepare to use Krillc
+#### Prepare to use Docker and Docker Compose

 Before you can use docker and docker-compose commands you must first tell docker and   docker-compose to connect to the Docker daemon running on the Digital Ocean droplet/AWS EC2 instance.
 This is done by setting environment variables.
 The terraform template has been designed to so that you can run the following `eval` commands at the shell prompt to manage these environment variables:_